Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical intervention will be required.

 Vets with a Certificate in Zoo Medicine are qualified to treat birds and other exotic animals.
 You can determine who these vets are, as they will have CertZooMed after their name.

 However, you can take your parrot to a local vet for nail clipping and feather clipping, as these are standard veterinary practices.
-You need to look for an avian vet who understands the intricacies of avian health.
+Look for an avian vet who understands the intricacies of avian health.

 How To Find An Avian Vet

-It can be difficult to locate an avian vet, and you may have to travel to find one.
+It’s difficult to locate an avian vet, and you may have to travel to find one.
 But don’t let that deter you from registering.
-As explained by the MSD Veterinary Manual, new parrot owners should locate an ABVP (American Board of Veterinary Practitioners) Avian board-certified Diplomate.
+According to the MSD Veterinary Manual, new parrot owners should locate an ABVP (American Board of Veterinary Practitioners) Avian board-certified Diplomate.

 To find a vet, check the yellow pages under “veterinarians” and “animal hospitals.”
 You can also check the website of your state’s Veterinary Medical Association for more information.